Rytiggy/Glance/README.md

 <img src="https://image.ibb.co/en0i2U/versa_Ionic.png">

 ## Donation
 I developed Glance to help people with diabetes!
-75% of all donations will go directly to the faustman lab.
-The remaining 25% will be dedicated to future research and development of Glance
+75% of all donations will go directly to the<a target="_blank" href="https://www.faustmanlab.org/"> faustman lab</a>.
+The remaining 25% will be dedicated to future research and development of Glance.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/ryanmasonjar)
 ## Features